Camden Central Airport: Development

 Philadelphia's earliest airport was on Hog Island in the Delaware River south of the city, but it was very small and distant from the city center.
 It was owned by the city and called Philadelphia Airport.
 Airline operations were also conducted at the Philadelphia Naval Shipyard's Mustin Field, where Philadelphia Rapid Transit Service (P.R.T.
 Line) operated a three-times daily passenger service to Hoover Field, Washington, D.C. from 6 July to 30 October 1926 using Fokker F.VII Trimotors.
 It also carried mail to Washington and Norfolk, Virginia.

 In the mid-1920s a group of local businessmen started looking for a better site on which to establish a larger, modern airport more befitting the US's third largest city.
 The Delaware River Bridge, later named the Benjamin Franklin Bridge, across the Delaware between Philadelphia and Camden County, New Jersey, opened 1 July 1926, and a new highway to it opened up easy access to a large part of New Jersey.
 An area of flat land, part of which was already being used as a small airfield called Crescent Airport, between the highway and the north bank of the Cooper River, at Pennsauken Township, was considered ideal for the new airport.

 A new company, Central Airport Inc, was formed to buy the land, develop the facilities, and operate the airport.
 The company was based at 538 Fidelity-Philadelphia Building, Philadelphia, Pa.
-Prominent members of the Aero Club of Pennsylvania were instrumental in setting up the company; they included W. Wallace Kellett, Harold F. Pitcairn, and Charles Townsend Ludington.
+Prominent members of the Aero Club of Pennsylvania were instrumental in setting up the company; they included W. Wallace Kellett, Harold F. Pitcairn, and Charles Townsend Ludington who was the president of the company.
 The airport started with two 127 ft x 100 ft steel & concrete hangars and two unpaved runways (measuring 2,400 ft northeast/southwest and 2,200 ft east/west) as well as two 1,000 ft hard surface "take-off only" strips.
 It was equipped with the most modern facilities including radio, a beacon on a 50 ft tower, boundary lighting and a one million candlepower floodlight to illuminate the airfield.

 Presciently, local press was already saying that the airport was too small, and that a local road should be moved to allow it to be expanded.

 The airport started operations on 15 August 1929 with an official opening celebration on 21 September 1929.
-Eddie Rickenbacker attended in a Fokker tri-motor; he was Fokker Aircraft Company’s vice president of sales at the time. and a Fokker F.32 made an appearance.
+Eddie Rickenbacker attended in a Fokker tri-motor; he was Fokker Aircraft Company's vice president of sales at the time. and a Fokker F.32 made an appearance.
 There were air races and displays, and the press reported that around 50,000 people attended.
 The terminal building was completed shortly after the airport opened.
 This was in time for the arrival of the 1929 Ford National Reliability Air Tour, whose 29 competing aircraft, accompanied by 17 more carrying officials, support crew and press, arrived from Roosevelt Field, New York on 8 October, leaving for Logan Field, Baltimore the following day.
 This greatly helped to publicize the new airport.